Basics of Synchronous Motors

 • Housing or Frame

-It protects the internal components of synchronous motors.
-It provides structural support and consists of a bearing, stator, rotor, and exciter.
+It protects the internal components of synchronous motors, provides structural support and consists of a bearing, stator, rotor, and exciter.

 Also Read